mguleryuz/geckoterm/README.md

 ### Install the SDK

-You can install the LunarCrush SDK using Bun:
+You can install the CoinGecko Terminal SDK using Bun:

 ```bash
 bun add geckoterm